tyjhart/flowanalyzer/README.md

 ### Install Location

-Flow Analyzer files and configurations are installed in the following directories:
+Flow Analyzer files and configurations are installed in /opt/manitonetworks/ and the following subdirectories:

 - /opt/manitonetworks/flow
 - /opt/manitonetworks/kibana